-SKW's government liability and auto injury attorneys, Keith Kessler and Brad Moore, represented Lacey Hicks in a case against the State of Washington and the City of Aberdeen.
+SKW's government liability and auto injury attorneys, represented Lacey Hicks in a case against the State of Washington and the City of Aberdeen.
 Simply because Lacey was at the wrong place at the wrong time, she sustained serious injuries, including spinal cord injury while driving her car one December evening in 2006.

 Strong ocean winds have historically blown eastward along the Chehalis River, with the Chehalis River Bridge directly in their path.
 The salt air strikes the bridge and its poles, and saltwater enters into pole anchorage that has not been properly tightened down or sealed.
 A lack of maintenance allows corrosion to advance and ultimately weaken the pole supports until they are unable to withstand strong winds.